The Transcendent Beauty of Ha Long Bay

 What A View

-There are many ways to see Ha Long Bay, but the most common form is on a cruise.
-Yes, it can feel a bit touristy arriving at Ha Long Bay’s terminal in a transport bus, ready to check-in and board your ferry transport out to your cruise ship.
-But it doesn’t get much better once you’re on the ferry and the view hits you.
-Off in the distance you see the first set of mounds, and then the second set, and the closer you get, the more impressive it becomes.
-By the time you’re boarding your ship, your home for the next few days, you couldn’t care less how touristy it might seem.
-All you can think about is how awesome a setting it is, and how excited you are to see more of it.
-As it turned out, we couldn’t have been happier with our chosen method of transport.
-With a constant view of amazing unbelievable-ness in every direction, including from our stateroom and private patio, we were glad we ponied up a little extra for this experience.
+There are many ways to see Ha Long Bay, but the most common method is by cruise.
+Yes, it can feel slightly touristy arriving at Ha Long Bay’s terminal in a transport bus, ready to check-in and board your ferry to the cruise ship.
+However, the moment you’re on the ferry and the view unfolds before you, everything changes.
+Off in the distance, you see the first set of limestone karsts, then the second, and as you approach, their grandeur becomes increasingly impressive.
+By the time you board your ship, your home for the next few days, you couldn’t care less about how touristy it might seem.
+All you can think about is the awe-inspiring setting and how excited you are to explore further.
+As it turned out, we couldn’t have been happier with our chosen mode of transportation.
+With breathtaking views in every direction, including from our stateroom and private patio, we were delighted that we splurged a little extra for this unforgettable experience.

 “On A Boat!”